shaunakmukherjee/iJamU-the-jamming-app/README.md

 - User can indicate interest on a jammer
       - Accept
       - Reject
+- Connections
+      - User can manage his/her connections
-- Chat service between connected users
+- Chat service between connected users (Messenger)
       - Basically, a messenger system to connect users who've "liked" each other
 - Endorsements
       - Users can endorse a jammer's profile, or his/her skill in a particular instrument/genre/vocals